reynarl/reynarl/README.md

 *I am a girl who loves to learn and explore new technologies.
 I like to help and do what I love. ❤️*

 - ✨ There's always something new to learn ✨
-- 🌱 I’m currently learning about MS Azure Fundamentals and Front-end Development.
+- 🌱 I’m currently learning Front-end Development.
 - 🚀 I'm Learning English.
 - 👯 I like to support and contribute to the community in the most creative way.
 - 🌲 I love walking in the countryside.